TRACK CHAIR

 isaac.vaghefi@baruch.cuny.edu

-- The Role of Top Executives in Data Analytics Management
+- The Role of Data Analytics in Supply Chain Management

-- Data Analytics and Optimization of Business Processes
+- Applications of Generative AI in Business Processes

-- Current Practices of Data Analytics in Internal Control and Risk Management
+- Current Practices of Data Visualization in Control Processes and Risk Management

-Authors will be encouraged to submit papers which can be selectively considered for publication in the Journal of Information Systems (JIS) and International Journal of Accounting Information Systems (IJAIS) at the authors’ prerogative.
+Authors will be encouraged to submit papers which can be selectively considered for publication in the Journal of Information Systems (JIS) at the authors’ prerogative.

 Minitrack Co-Chairs: